Spiess Tuning

 Spiess Tuning is the common identity of Siegfried Spiess Motorenbau GmbH, a motor vehicle engine company based in Ditzingen, Baden-Württemberg, Germany.

 Siegfried Spiess Motorenbau GmbH is a family-run company that develops, manufactures and services its own high-performance engines in second generation.
 Currently, three pillars form the Siegfried Spiess Motorenbau GmbH: Spiess RACing, Spiess Classic and Spiess CNC.
 Spiess RACing is responsible for the development, production and assembly of racing engines.
 This also includes the on-site support of the teams and drivers.
 Spiess Classic is mainly concerned with the design and restoration of young and classic car engines.
 Spiess CNC manufactures complex one-offs and also offers contract manufacturing, both for private individuals and for companies.

-The company´s founder Siegfried Spiess

-Siegfried Spiess had direct contact with engines and vehicles since his childhood, as his parents ran an NSU and Mercedes workshop in Stuttgart Weilimdorf.
-Eventually, he learned and worked as a car mechanic.
-Later, Siegfried Spiess passed his master craftsman's examination in the motor vehicle craft.

-His wife Brigitte gave him two sons, Holger and Jürgen.
-Holger Spiess is currently one of the managing directors of Siegfried Spiess Motorenbau GmbH, together with Samuel Schleier.

-Between 1963 and 1968, Siegfried Spiess won several championship titles on NSU vehicles.
-In 1963, he became German hillclimb champion on a NSU Prinz, in 1965 on an NSU 1000 TT.
-After the runner-up title in 1966, he won the Bergmeister title two years in a row in 1967 and 1968 on an NSU Wankelspider.
-This was followed by the runner-up title again in 1969.
-At the end of 1969, 'Siggi' Spiess said goodbye to active racing, but still occasionally took part in races until 1975.

-Siegfried Spiess tuned NSU engines into excellent power units that were used worldwide with great success.
-On March 22, 1972, he left his parents' business and founded his trademark: Spiess Tuning.
-His workshop in Weilimdorf, which, however, quickly became too small, was followed by several locations to meet the increasing demand.